-Humans understand no love is like a mother-child bond, the reason every May, whether young or old, people pause to remember and honor their mothers.
+Humans understand that no love is like a mother-child bond.
+Every May, whether young or old, people pause to remember and honor their mothers.
 But what about the bond between a mother dog and her puppies?

-Puppies and mothers retain information about each other for close to two years.
+Puppies and mothers retain information about each other for close to 2 years.
 So, it only makes sense that if dogs can recognize their mothers, they can remember them as well.